jeanadrien/gatling-mqtt-protocol/README.md

 ## Acknowledgments

+_Gatling-MQTT-Protocol_ is a rewrite of [Gatling-MQTT](https://github.com/mnogu/gatling-mqtt) plugin which provides a mqtt connect+publish stress test also based on _Fusesource_ MQTT Client.

-_Gatling-MQTT-Protocol_ is a rewrite of [Gatling-MQTT](https://github.com/mnogu/gatling-mqtt).
-This extended version introduces MQTT actions and allows to customize the behaviour of MQTT clients during the performance tests.
+This extended plugin increases the flexibility in the MQTT scenario.
+It enables MQTT actions and thus it allows measurement of server performance at a command level.
+It also provides tools to customize the behaviour of the MQTT clients during the performance tests.

-The plugin configuration API is widely compliant with by _Gatling-MQTT_
+The protocol configuration DSL is widely compliant with by _Gatling-MQTT_

-* Thanks to [@verakruhliakova](https://github.com/verakruhliakova) for the initial Gatling 2.1 version.
+* Thanks to [@verakruhliakova](https://github.com/verakruhliakova) who wrote the initial version for Gatling 2.1.
 * Thanks to [EVRYTHNG](https://evrythng.com/) for the use cases and the testing.

 ## License